 Emma Raducanu says she is still on 'cloud nine' after her US Open triumph

-Raducanu beat Leyla Fernandez in Saturday's final to become first British woman to win a Grand Slam in 44 years; Victory has seen her rise to 23 in the latest world rankings; 18-year-old says she is planning to rest for a few days before returning to training
+Emma Raducanu beat Leyla Fernandez in Saturday's final to become first British woman to win a Grand Slam in 44 years; 18-year-old hints her next tournament could be Indian Wells; Raducanu says she is planning to rest for a few days before returning to training

 Emma Raducanu has admitted to still being on "cloud nine" after her stunning US Open victory and plans a few days of rest before she is back playing tennis again.